 - Educators committed to young adolescents

 - An adult advocate for every child

 - Curriculum that is challenging, integrative and exploratory

 - Varied teaching and learning approaches

 - Flexible organizational structures

 - Programs and policies that foster health, wellness and safety

 - Comprehensive guidance & support services

 Teacher teams are one of the most widely recognized features of a true middle school.
 Teaming is used to describe the way in which we organize instruction in middle schools.
 Teaming is a collaboration between adults with varied expertise and the group of students they teach.
-Grade 7 and Grade 8 students will be taught their core subjects by a team of teachers who will get to know them well.
+Grade 7 and Grade 8 students will be taught their core subjects by a team of teachers.
 They will monitor student progress, attendance, and work ethic, and communicate this information to parents and students.